Enniskillen and Bundoran Railway: Under the Great Northern Railway

 In 1876 the INW merged with the Northern Railway of Ireland and the Ulster Railway to form the Great Northern Railway (GNR), which continued the INW's undertaking to work the E&BR.
-The GNR absorbed the E&BR in 1896.
+The GNR absorbed the E&BR in 1896, having been authorised to do so by the Great Northern Railway (Ireland) Act 1892 (55 & 56 Vict. c. clii).
 At first the GNR did not operate through trains between Bundoran and Dublin.
 However, by 1916 the GNR ran the Great Northern Hotel at Bundoran and was running through coaches that were attached a main line train between Dublin and Dundalk and to an INW line train between Dundalk and Enniskillen.

 The partition of Ireland in 1922 turned the boundary between counties Donegal and Fermanagh into an international frontier.
 This imposed three border crossings on the E&B line: one each side of Pettigo and a third just west of Belleek.
 It also placed a border crossing on the road between Pettigo and the pilgrims’ destination of Lough Derg.
 Partition also imposed a border crossing on the SL&NCR — a fate that would not have befallen the E&BR's proposed line between Bundoran and Sligo if it had been built.

 Stops for customs examinations delayed trains for unpredictable lengths of time, which added to the E&B line's existing disadvantage of circuitous connections to the centres of trade and population on Ireland's east coast.
 Growing road transport was able to take more direct routes with which GNR trains found it increasingly difficult to compete.

 The E&B line had five intermediate stations between Bundoran Junction and Bundoran.
 In Fermanagh the GNR added four railmotor halts to the line and in 1934 it introduced a railcar to serve all stations between Enniskillen and Bundoran, including the railmotor halts.
 The railcar was a great success, covering between eight and 12 miles per gallon of fuel and costing only 4d per mile to run — far less than an equivalent steam train.

 During The Emergency the GNR introduced the seasonal Bundoran Express, one of Ireland's relatively few named trains.
 It was not a fast train but it was a through service via Dundalk between Dublin Amiens Street station and Bundoran.
 The train ran non-stop between and Pettigo, which allowed it to pass through Northern Ireland without stopping for customs checks.